syl20bnr/spacemacs-elpa-mirror/melpa/symbol-overlay-readme.txt

 Usage

-To use `symbol-overlay' in your Emacs, you need only to bind three keys:
+To use `symbol-overlay' in your Emacs, you need only to bind these keys:
 (require 'symbol-overlay)
-(global-set-key (kbd "M-i") 'symbol-overlay-put) (global-set-key (kbd "M-u") 'symbol-overlay-switch-backward) (global-set-key (kbd "M-o") 'symbol-overlay-switch-forward)
+(global-set-key (kbd "M-i") 'symbol-overlay-put) (global-set-key (kbd "M-u") 'symbol-overlay-switch-backward) (global-set-key (kbd "M-o") 'symbol-overlay-switch-forward) (global-set-key (kbd "<f8>") 'symbol-overlay-mode)

 Default key-bindings are defined in `symbol-overlay-map'.
 You can re-bind the commands to any keys you prefer by simply writing